c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 box.
 It features an extensive set of launchers and other shortcuts for client management, a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
-Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling old hat systems like Pulse (Pipe is installed on TacOS too, it will see further builtin support at some point).
+Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling temperamental systems like Pulse (Pipe is also installed on TacOS, it will see further builtin support at some point).
 ##### Programs

 <img src="desktop/programs.png" alt="Programs" width="1200">